我要评分

-After the applications written in compiled language are complied as executable programs, the instructions vary depending on the processor architecture.
+After the applications written in compiled language are compiled as executable programs, the instructions vary depending on the processor architecture.
 Therefore, after software porting, the code in the Kunpeng architecture is different from that in the x86 architecture.
-During code normalization, proper measures need to be taken to isolate the code of different architectures.
-This section uses the C and C++ as examples to describe the normalization methods of code snippets and files.
+During code consolidation, proper measures need to be taken to isolate the code of different architectures.
+This section uses C/C++ as an example to describe the consolidation methods for code snippets and files.

 Using Compilation Macros to Isolate Code Snippets

-Compilation macros are used to isolate the code with different function levels and architectures in a file.
+Compilation macros are used to isolate architecture-specific code at the function level within the same file.
 You can use the compilation macros provided by the GCC compiler or use customized compilation macros.

 Procedure